ITSM for high-velocity teams

 Let’s take our cue from some of the products and services we use outside of the workplace.
 The teams behind those products invest in multiple communication channels, such as newsletters, webinars, YouTube livestreams, embedded videos, and chatbots.
 And it isn’t only when they’re about to release a new feature or upgrade – the communication is frequent and regular.
 They remind us of things we’ve forgotten about, highlight interesting case studies, and celebrate successes and awards.

-But an emphasis on communication is met with raised eyebrows at work.
-And that’s often puzzled me – if my employer is signing a million-dollar contract to acquire, configure, and rollout a tool, surely they can spend a fraction of that on “continual communication.”
-Helping and encouraging greater use of the ITSM or ESM solutions not only leads to more feedback on how the solution can be improved; it also ultimately leads to greater return on investment and return on value!
+Continual communication is essential.
+Helping and encouraging greater use of the ITSM or ESM solutions not only leads to more feedback on how the solution can be improved; it also ultimately leads to greater return on investment and return on value.

 Jira Service Management does so much more than IT service management.
 Learn more about how your team can use Jira Service Management to harness powerful service management tools to streamline ESM.